 - Reasonable floor space to safely work around other equipment or staff

-However, before you start calling all the different autonomous mobile robot companies, understand, introducing automation is not the same as purchasing other material handling equipment.
+However, before you start calling all the different autonomous mobile robot companies, understand, that introducing automation is not the same as purchasing other material handling equipment.

 Don’t make the mistake of comparing each manufacturers’ specifications to identify the fastest, smallest, largest, strongest bot (robot).